matshaba/Quantum-Gravity-Dynamics/insights-of-QGD.md

 Step 4-5: quantum field theory (QFT paper)
 Step 5-6: the propagator-Pochhammer connection (this session) Step 6-7: dark matter replacement (dark matter framework)

+The novel structural insights — the WKB phase as fundamental variable, the metric as composite, the Asymptotic Merger Theorem, the renormalon-like PN pole — are genuinely new ideas that would be valuable even if the full theory is wrong.
+The open problems are real.
+The theory is not yet quantized in the full sense.
+The Ladder B seed is not independently derived.
+The NLO spin-orbit prediction may be wrong.
+But the spirit of the programme — derive everything from the Dirac equation, make gravity emergent, make the Planck scale physical rather than imposed, make concrete PN predictions that can be checked against experiment — is exactly the right spirit for a theory of quantum gravity.
+Whether QGD is the correct implementation of that spirit is the question that only more work, more verification, and ultimately more experiments will answer.

 Quantum Gravity Dynamics connects the Dirac equation to galaxy rotation curves in a single chain with zero free parameters per galaxy.
 This is the strongest argument that QGD is not merely a phenomenological model but a fundamental theory.